mmtk/mmtk-core/docs/tutorial/Tutorial.md

    1. Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.
    2. DaCapo contains a variety of benchmarks, but this tutorial will only be using lusearch.
 Run the lusearch benchmark using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch` in `repos/openjdk`.

-There are also two useful debugging tools you can choose to run by changing their environment variables:
-  1. `RUST_LOG=trace` will log all of the information sent by the MMTk.
-  2. `TRACE_LOG=debug` will

-These are helpful for observing the behaviour of the MMTk, and of the particular plan being used.
+By using one of the debug builds, you gain access to the Rust logs - a useful tool when testing a plan and observing the general behaviour of the MMTk.
+There are two levels of trace that are useful when using the MMTk - `trace` and `debug`.
+Generally, `debug` logs information about the slow paths (allocation through MMTk, rather than fast path allocation through the binding). `trace` includes all the information from `debug`, plus more information about both slow and fast paths and garbage collection activities.
+You can set which level to view the logs at by setting the environment variable `RUST_LOG`.
+For more information, see the [env_logger crate documentation](https://crates.io/crates/env_logger).

 #### Working with multiple VM builds

 You will need to build multiple versions of the VM in this tutorial.
 You should familiarise yourself with how to do this now.

 1. To select which garbage collector (GC) plan you would like to use in a given build, you will need to export the `MMTK_PLAN` environment variable before building the binding.
 For example, using `export MMTK_PLAN=semispace` will cause the build to use the Semispace GC (the default plan).
 2. The build will always generate in `mmtk-openjdk/repos/openjdk/build`.
 If you would like to keep a build (for instance, to make quick performance comparisons), you can rename either the `build` folder or the folder generated within it (eg `inux-x86_64-normal-server-$DEBUG_LEVEL`).
    1. Renaming the `build` folder is the safest method for this.
    2. If you rename the internal folder, there is a possibility that the new build will generate incorrectly.
 If a build appears to generate strangely quickly, it probably generated badly.
    3. A renamed build folder can be tested by changing the file path in commands as appropriate.
    4. If you plan to completely overwrite a build, deleting the folder you are writing over will help prevent errors.
 3. Try building using NoGC.
 Both HelloWorld and the fannkuchredux benchmark should run without issue.
 If you then run lusearch, it should fail when a collection is triggered.
+It is possible to increase the heap size enough that no collections will be triggered, but it is okay to let it fail for now.
+When we build using a proper GC, it will be able to pass.
 The messages and errors produced should look identical or nearly identical to the log below.
     ```
     $ ./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch
     Using scaled threading model.
 24 processors detected, 24 threads used to drive the workload, in a possible range of [1,64]